Skip to main contentSkip to navigationSkip to search

 • Early satiety

-• Rare complications: hepatic cyst hemorrage, infection, rupture
+• Rare complications: hepatic cyst hemorrhage, infection, rupture

 Diagnosis

 Diagnosis of PLD is made following imaging studies.
-Most patients with PLD are asymptomatic and are diagnosed incidentally.4
+Most patients with PLD are asymptomatic and are diagnosed incidental.4

 Management

 Surgical treatment can reduce symptoms by decreasing liver volume in some patients.
-However, there is no approved medical treatment alternative to surgery.
+However, there is today no approved medical treatment alternative for patients with PLD.